openai/pixel-cnn/README.md

 This code supports multi-GPU training of our improved PixelCNN on [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) and [Small ImageNet](http://image-net.org/small/download.php), but is easy to adapt for additional datasets.
-Training on a machine with 8 Maxwell TITAN X GPUs achieves 3.0 bits per dimension in about a day and takes approximately 5 days to converge to 2.92.
+Training on a machine with 8 Maxwell TITAN X GPUs achieves 3.0 bits per dimension in about 10 hours and it takes approximately 5 days to converge to 2.92.

 ## Setup